-Simulated polarization-dependent 4$d$ core-level photoemission spectra of Yb$^{3+}$ ions with the $\Gamma_6$, $\Gamma_7$ and $\Gamma_8$ ground states along the [001] direction at the geometry shown in Fig.~\ref{PES4d}(a) are demonstrated in Fig.~\ref{PES4d}(b).
-As theoretically seen in the $3d_{5/2}$ core-level photoemission spectra~\cite{Kanai2015}, LDs defined by the difference in the spectral weight between the $s$- and $p$-polarization configurations as a function of binding energy are also clearly shown in the 4$d$ photoemission spectra.
-For the $\Gamma_6$ and $\Gamma_7$ ground states, prominent LD is predicted around the relative binding energies of $-$8.5 and 0.4 eV.
-Even for the $\Gamma_8$ ground state, finite LD is predicted while the LD is markedly reduced compared with that for the $\Gamma_6$ and $\Gamma_7$ ground states.
+The simulated polarization-dependent 4$d$ core-level photoemission spectra of Yb$^{3+}$ ions with the $\Gamma_6$, $\Gamma_7$ and $\Gamma_8$ ground states along the [001] direction in the geometry shown in Fig.~\ref{PES4d}(a) are demonstrated in Fig.~\ref{PES4d}(b).
+As theoretically seen in the $3d_{5/2}$ core-level photoemission spectra~\cite{Kanai2015}, the LDs defined by the difference in the spectral weight between the $s$- and $p$-polarization configurations as a function of binding energy are also clearly shown in the 4$d$ photoemission spectra.
+For the $\Gamma_6$ and $\Gamma_7$ ground states, the prominent LD is predicted around the relative binding energies of $-$8.5 and 0.4 eV.
+Even for the $\Gamma_8$ ground state, a finite LD is predicted, while the LD is markedly reduced compared with that for the $\Gamma_6$ and $\Gamma_7$ ground states.
 The reduction of LD for the $\Gamma_8$ ground state is ascribed to the fact that the 4$f$ hole spatial distribution is the nearest to a spherical shape among these three states~\cite{Kanai2015}.
 The simulations suggest that the finite angular dependence of the multiplet-split peak structure can be observed for single crystals even if we measure the spectra using a photoelectron spectrometer with an acceptance angle of $\pm$several degrees at an unpolarized light excitation with no electric field along the propagation direction of the excitation lights.
 It should be noted that the core-level spin-orbit coupling itself is not necessary for LD in the angle-resolved core-level photoemission.